BASICS AND MANAGEMENT OF SOFT TISSUE INJURIES

 CONTUSIONS are bruises.
 They occur when the tissue of the skin or beneath the skin has taken blunt force, damaging the small blood vessels.

-HEMATOMAS are large bruises with an underlying collection fo blood which forms a lump beneath the skin, tending to form when larger blood vessels are damaged.
+HEMATOMAS are large bruises with an underlying collection of blood that forms a lump beneath the skin, tending to form when larger blood vessels are damaged.

 CRUSH INJURIES result from the traumatic compression of tissue, usually against an underlying bone.